 Complaints against faculty members that merit a formal procedure are those that cannot be resolved by informal means such as the grievance procedure or a mediation process, and/or that the dean of the faculty judges to be made in a timely fashion and, on their face, to merit discipline or dismissal.
-Such formal complaints may be brought by employees and students of Moravian College.
-Formal complaints include allegations of harassment as described in the College harassment policy, violations of the faculty ethics policy, and other forms of misconduct.
+Such formal complaints may be brought by employees and students of Moravian University.
+Formal complaints include allegations of harassment as described in the University harassment policy, violations of the faculty ethics policy, and other forms of misconduct.
 Not addressed by this procedure are decisions not to renew temporary appointments, decisions not to grant tenure, and other matters that do not expressly constitute discipline or dismissal in the faculty handbook, policies, or procedures.
 Likewise, written comments to faculty members by the Academic Personnel Committee or by the dean of the faculty made in the course of their normal work do not constitute the formal discipline addressed in this procedure.
 Faculty members who are acting as full-time administrators are not considered faculty members under these procedures.

 Pending a final decision concerning discipline or dismissal, the faculty member shall not normally be relieved of duties.
 If, however, the dean of the faculty finds that substantial harm to the institution or significant risk to a member of the Moravian community may result if the faculty member is continued in his or her position, the faculty member may be relieved of all or a portion of his or her duties.
 In this case, salary will continue at least until a final decision is reached.
-In the case of probationary faculty, the dean of the faculty may issue a revocable notice of dismissal to that faculty member if it appears that the case will not be resolved before the date by which the College must notify the faculty member of non-reappointment or else provide another year of employment.
+In the case of probationary faculty, the dean of the faculty may issue a revocable notice of dismissal to that faculty member if it appears that the case will not be resolved before the date by which the University must notify the faculty member of non-reappointment or else provide another year of employment.
 Such notice of dismissal will be revoked if the case is dismissed or disciplinary action other than dismissal is decided upon.

 Formal complaints shall be in writing and signed and shall be submitted to the dean of the faculty.
 The dean may also make a complaint.
 Any complaint must be submitted within one calendar year of the alleged event.
 In addition, serious efforts should be made to adhere to the schedule of the procedures described below.
 If temporary delays occur, however, they will not invalidate procedures.